The Story Behind The Bloody Maria

 The Bloody Mary has been a hangover helper for nearly a century, inspiring countless variations.
 While the vodka-based brunch drink is a classic in its own right, tequila adds more depth to the cocktail with its unique woody and vegetal flavors.

 Making a Bloody Maria is a dealer's choice — easily adapted based on the maker’s palate.
 Add more hot sauce if it needs more spice, use a little less Worcestershire, or douse it with black pepper at the end if your heart desires.
-The inclusion of tequila will enhance the concoction, no matter the specs, adding spiciness and richness to an already beloved tipple.
+Don’t feel confined to using any one brand of hot sauce, either.
+Experiment with different kinds, toy with varying levels of heat, or try a blend of some of your favorites.